 Modern technology is a powerful tool.
 It opens doors in business, communication, education, recreation, and many other things.

-Unfortunately, the law struggles to keep pace with the advances of tech.
+Unfortunately, the law struggles to keep pace with the advances in tech.
 Tech’s capabilities open doors to curious teenagers never available to them before.
-Child pornography regulations written well before texting and (its illicit relative) sexting were even contemplated can now penalize teenagers for receiving and viewing explicit images from their peers.
+Child pornography regulations, written well before texting and (its illicit relative) sexting were even contemplated, can now penalize teenagers for receiving and viewing explicit images from their peers.

 When Can Sexting Constitute a Crime?